 CBD Oil Could Help Slow the Progression of Alzheimer’s

+Some symptoms of Alzheimer’s disease include loss of memory, inability to carry on a conversation, and changes in other cognitive functions.
+As the disease progresses, it affects physical functions such as balance, swallowing, and bladder control.
 Right now, there is no way to avoid Alzheimer’s, but recent studies are discovering new Alzheimer’s prevention breakthroughs and easier identifier signs to lower risk.

+In recent years, the therapeutic benefits of cannabis have been shown to enhance the quality of life for patients through improved motor function and reduced agitation that may accompany other symptoms.
 Research continues to better understand the effects of CBD oil on the brain.
 Some early evidence suggests that CBD oil may reduce inflammation in the brain.

 Aricept and Cognex are two drugs currently being used to prevent plaque formation.
 However, when tested against the efficacy of medical cannabis, Aricept blocked plaque formation only 22% as well as cannabis and Cognex blocked plaque formation only 7% as well as cannabis.
-(WebMD) Therefore, there are no current medications that have significant impact on inhibiting cell death associated with such diseases.
+(WebMD) Therefore, there are no current medications that have a significant impact on inhibiting cell death associated with such diseases.
 However, studies show that activating cannabinoid receptors may prevent the accumulation of amyloid-like proteins which are common for causing cell death.